elmbridge/curriculum/Making It Dynamic.md

     [ Html.text model.currentText ]
 ```

-Recompile your code, refresh your browser, and you should have a fully functional, dynamic application!
+Recompile your code, and you should have a fully functional, dynamic application!